01. Origins of Mesothelioma

 When was mesothelioma first diagnosed?

-Today, researchers can trace mesothelioma cases back to 1767.
+- Today, researchers can trace mesothelioma cases back to 1767.
 But at that time, the diagnosis was unknown.
 In 1908, a scientist named J. G. Adami coined the term “mesothelioma.”
-In the 1930s, researchers began identifying its characteristics and causes.
+In the 1930s, researchers began identifying the causes of the asbestos-related disease and its characteristics.
 This later led to its classification as a distinct diagnosis.

 When was asbestos first linked to mesothelioma?